Here's what we know about COVID-19, the disease caused by the novel coronavirus, and how it may affect you and your baby.

 - Put at least six feet distance between yourself and others when out in public.

 - Check if your local grocery offers online ordering for pick-up or delivery.
-Or, shop during hours set aside for high-risk people.

 Should I still come into the office for my regular prenatal visits?

 Regular prenatal check-ups are an important part of monitoring the health of you and your baby.
 Talk with your provider to understand your options.
 In the office, we are taking precautions to protect you, your baby and our staff during this time.
 We’ve adjusted appointment times to be more spaced out, and we try to schedule prenatal appointments right away in the morning.
-You, along with all other patients and visitors, will also be screened for fever and lower respiratory systems upon arrival.

 Recommendations and guidelines change constantly — always check with your provider or the hospital’s visitor information for the latest.